SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Butcher-Androids.md

----
-title: "Butcher-Androids"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

 An Android that specializes in killing hostile mobs or/and animals.

 ## Obtaining

-Butcher Androids can be crafted in an [Enhanced Crafting Table](/docs/slimefun/enhanced-crafting-table).
+Butcher Androids can be crafted in an [Enhanced Crafting Table](https://github.com/Slimefun/Slimefun4/wiki/Enhanced-Crafting-Table).

 ## Usage
 Butcher Androids can be programmed to kill:
   - Hostile Mobs
   - Hostile Mobs and Animals
   - Adult Animals
   - Animals

-This can also can be paired with an [EXP Collector](/docs/slimefun/exp-collector) for an automated EXP Farm.
+This can also can be paired with an [EXP Collector](https://github.com/Slimefun/Slimefun4/wiki/EXP-Collector) for an automated EXP Farm.
-Androids need fuel in order to work, you have to fill them with the [Required Fuel](/docs/slimefun/normal-androids#power-source) before booting!
+Androids need fuel in order to work, you have to fill them with the [Required Fuel](https://github.com/Slimefun/Slimefun4/wiki/Normal-Androids#power-source) before booting!

 ## Tiers
 There are three tiers on the Butcher Android, each with different modifiers listed below.

 | Tier      | Fuel Efficiency | Damage |